Redeem Fortune Cat Figurine, stand to win $1,088 at FairPrice

 Bring some luck home with you with FairPrice's exclusive Fortune Cat Figurines designed by Ah Guo, Lianhe Zaobao's columnist and illustrator.

-Redeem each figurine via FairPrice's weekly gift with purchase from now till Feb 10 and get a shot at winning $1,088 weekly.
+Redeem each figurine via FairPrice's weekly gift with purchases from now till Feb 10 and get a shot at winning $1,088 weekly.

 The Fortune Cat Figurines come in three different designs, each tied to a different product of the week, in the three weeks leading up to Chinese New Year.

-From today to Jan 27, purchase Nestle Kit Kat 24 Value Pack for you and your family to share and snack on during the festive season.
+From now to Wednesday, purchase a Nestle Kit Kat 24 Value Pack for you and your family to share and snack on during the festive season.

-From Jan 28 to Feb 3, opt for Tiger Crystal Beer 6 x 320ml for your celebratory drinks, and from Feb 4 to 10, select Nature's Wonders' healthy nuts and snacks to include in your spread of Chinese New Year goodies this year.
+From Thursday to Feb 3, opt for Tiger Crystal Beer 6 x 320ml for your celebratory drinks, and from Feb 4 to 10, select Nature's Wonders' healthy nuts and snacks to include in your spread of Chinese New Year goodies.

 To redeem the Fortune Cat Figurine, cut out one coupon printed in The New Paper, which is available in-paper from now till Feb 10.